Tomales Point Trail, Point Reyes: Pierce Point Ranch Trailhead, San Francisco: Marin Headlands - Mt Tamalpais - Point

 |Elevation Change:||-275' net elevation loss (+1,090' total roundtrip elevation gain)|

-Tomales Point is the northernmost tip of Point Reyes National Seashore, where the Pacific Ocean meets Bodega Bay.
-This iconic trail runs along coastal bluffs and through the Tule Elk Preserve en route to its climactic end atop the Seashore's wave-battered cusp.
-Visitors will enjoy miles of pristine coast and wildlife viewing on the Tomales Point Trail:
+Tomales Point caps the northernmost tip of Point Reyes National Seashore where the Pacific Ocean meets Bodega Bay.
+The Tomales Point Trail runs along coastal bluffs, up the peninsula's spine, and through the Tule Elk Preserve en route to its climactic finish on the Seashore's wave-battered cusp.

 The trail rises over Pierce Point Ranch to a steep bluff overlooking McClures Beach and Driftwood Beach.
 The trail bends north and levels for nearly one mile above the coast before curling inland and dropping through Windy Gap (1.0 mile : 285').